Georgetown (NSW)

 Georgetown features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 68.0% of all households, including 26.7% couples with children, 28.9% couples without children, and 11.1% single parent families.
-Non-family households comprise the remaining 32.0%, with lone person households at 25.9% and group households making up 6.4%.
+Non-family households account for the remaining 32.0%, with lone person households at 25.9% and group households making up 6.4%.
 The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households